Crews continue to battle the Bighorn Fire with only 10% containment

 Fire crews have been working very hard since Friday night's thunderstorm.

 "We have had the helicopter drop the water buckets.
-We have had the airplane do the slurry drop," said Bighorn Fire Spokesman Adam Jarrold.
+We have had the airplane do the slurry drop," said Adam Jarrold, spokesman for Bighorn Fire.
 "We have also had hotshot crews on the ground.
 The hotshot crews go in and they help reinforce those lines of the slurry."

 As crews continue to battle the fire, Temporary Flight Restrictions have been put in place.
 This means no drones are allowed in this area.